JaapHaitsma/pdf2epub/README.md

 # pdf2epub

 Convert a PDF to an EPUB using Google Gemini (2.5 Pro) with a simple, resilient CLI.
-This project has been vibe coded with Github copilot with GPT-5 (previe)
+This project has been vibe coded with Github copilot with GPT-5 (preview)

 ## Highlights